Infineon/mtb-example-psoc4-msclp-isx-tom-keypad-2-buttons/README.md

  1.0.0   | New code example
  2.0.0   | Major update to support ModusToolbox&trade; v3.3.
 This version is not backward compatible with previous versions of ModusToolbox&trade;
  2.1.0   | Major update to support ModusToolbox&trade; v3.4.
 This version is not backward compatible with previous versions of ModusToolbox&trade;
+ 3.0.0   | Major update to support ModusToolbox&trade; v3.5.
+This version is not backward compatible with previous versions of ModusToolbox&trade;.
+Added CY8CPROTO-041TP kit support

 <br>